p0wen/puffins/README.md

 13. You should be all set and when using the command ```python3 manage.py runserver``` the project should run.
 14. You can access the django admin view by adding ```~/admin``` to the end of your (local) URL.

-## Deployment to Heroku
+## Deployment to Heroku: Step-by-Step Instructions

 This project is deployed to Heroku.
 For the deployment the following steps were/are necessary:

-1. Log in to your Heroku account and create a new App.
+1. Create/Log in to your Heroku account and create a new App.
 2. Install Heroku Add-on Heroku Postgres from the Resources tab.
 The free ```Hobby Dev``` version is fine.
 Now click the Provision button to add it to your project.
 3. Create requirements.txt from your project with the help of ```pip3 freeze --local > requirements.txt``` (already provided within the repository)
 4. Create a Procfile ```echo web: gunicorn puffins.wsgi:application > Procfile``` (already provided within the repository)